Merlin427/trivia_api/backend/README.md

 ## API Documentation

-###GET '/api/categories'
+### GET '/api/categories'

 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
-- Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
+- Returns: An object with a single key, categories, that contains a list of objects of id: category_string key:value pairs.

 ##### Example: 'curl http://localhost:5000/api/categories'